Procedure Sexual Harassment of Students Prohibited

-This procedure applies to sexual harassment (including sexual violence) targeted at students carried out by other students, employees or third parties involved in school district activities.
-Because students can experience the continuing effects of off-campus harassment in the educational setting, the district will consider the effects of off-campus conduct when evaluating whether there is a hostile environment on campus.
-The district has jurisdiction over these complaints pursuant to Title IX of the Education Amendments of 1972, Chapter 28A.640, RCW and Chapter 392-190 WAC.
+This procedure applies to sexual harassment (including sexual violence) targeted at students carried out by other students, employees, or third parties involved in District activities.
+Because students can experience the continuing effects of off-campus harassment in the educational setting, the District will consider the effects of off-campus conduct when evaluating whether there is a hostile environment on campus.
+The District has jurisdiction over these complaints pursuant to Title IX of the Education Amendments of 1972, Chapter 28A.640 RCW, and Chapter 392-190 WAC.

-Any individual designated as Title IX Coordinator, an investigator, or decision-maker, and any person who facilitates an informal resolution process must not have a conflict of interest or bias for or against the individual(s) who made the complaint (“complainant(s)”) or the individual(s) reported to be the perpetrator of the conduct that could constitute sexual harassment (“respondent(s)” in general or individually, and must receive training on the following:
+Any individual designated as Title IX Coordinator, an investigator, or decision-maker, and any person who facilitates an informal resolution process, must not have a conflict of interest or bias for or against the individual(s) who made the complaint (“complainant(s)”) or the individual(s) reported to be the perpetrator of the conduct that could constitute sexual harassment (“respondent(s)”), in general or individually.
+Such persons must also receive training on the following:

 - The definition of sexual harassment under Title IX and state law;

-- How to conduct an investigation and grievance process and informal resolution process;
+- How to how to conduct an investigation and grievance process, including hearings, appeals, and informal resolution processes, as applicable;

 District investigators must also receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

-District decision-makers must also receive training on any technology to be used during hearings if the district provides for a hearing, and on issues of relevance of questions and evidence, including the requirement that questions and evidence about a complainant’s sexual predisposition or prior sexual conduct are not relevant unless 1) such questions and evidence is offered to prove that someone other than the respondent committed the alleged conduct or 2) questions and evidence concerning specific incidents of the complainant’s prior sexual behavior with respect to the respondent is offered to prove consent..
+District decision-makers must also receive training on any technology to be used during live hearings if the District provides for a hearing.
+Decision-makers must also receive training on issues of relevance of questions and evidence, including the requirement that questions and evidence about a complainant’s sexual predisposition or prior sexual conduct are not relevant unless (1) such questions and evidence are offered to prove that someone other than the respondent committed the alleged conduct, or (2) questions and evidence concerning specific incidents of the complainant’s prior sexual behavior with respect to the respondent are offered to prove consent.

 Any training materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process must not rely on sex stereotypes and must promote impartial investigations and adjudications of complaints.
-The district shall maintain for a period of seven years records of any informal resolution and the result; and all materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process, and make such materials available on the district’s website.
+Such training materials will be publicly available via the District’s website.

-- Information about the district’s sexual harassment policy and complaint procedure will be easily understandable and conspicuously posted throughout each school building, be reproduced in each student, staff, volunteer and parent handbook.
+Information about the District’s sexual harassment policy and complaint procedure will be easily understandable and conspicuously posted throughout each school building.
+Such information will also be reproduced in each student, staff, volunteer, and parent handbook.
 This notice will be provided in a language that each parent and guardian can understand.

-- In addition to the posting and reproduction of this procedure and Policy 3205, the district will provide annual notice to employees that complaints pursuant to this procedure may be filed at 2715 Lilac Street, Longview, WA 98632.
+In addition to the posting and reproduction of this procedure and Policy 3205, the District will provide annual notice to employees that complaints pursuant to this procedure may be filed at 2715 Lilac Street, Longview, Washington 98632.

-The district is on notice and required to take action when any employee knows, or in the exercise of reasonable care should know, about possible sexual harassment.
-This includes informal and formal reports made to any staff member.
+The District is on notice and required to take action when any employee knows, or in the exercise of reasonable care should know, about possible sexual harassment.
+This includes

 Supportive measures must be offered to the complainant, before or after the filing of a formal complaint, or where no formal complaint has been filed.
 Supportive measures may also be provided to the respondent.
 Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or respondent.
 Supportive measures should be designed to restore or preserve access to the District’s education program or activity without unreasonably burdening the other party.